baal86/B2500_ESP32Gateway/README.md

 > This project is under heavy development.
 All hardware and code in the 'proto' branch is entirely untested.
 Once hardware has been tested additional branches and tags will be created.

 > [!NOTE]
 > There are licensing concerns regarding the original source files (see FAQ).
-Therefore only the design ouput is available here for now.
+Therefore only the design output is available here for now.

 ## Introduction
 This project documents the build of a Wifi to BLE gateway specifically to control B2500 type solar storage batteries through esphome.
 This heavily leans on the great esphome b2500 component [https://github.com/tomquist/esphome-b2500](https://github.com/tomquist/esphome-b2500).
 The code provided with this project is only to be seen as example code and was originally generated using the code generator by tomquist.